genelet/taodbi/README.md

 There are three levels of usages: Basic, Map and Advanced.

 ## Chapter 1.
 BASIC USAGE

 ### 1.1) Data Type _DBI_

-The struct _DBI_ provides wrapped functions on top of the standard _database/sql_ handle.
+The struct _DBI_ is a wrapper of the standard _database/sql_ handle.
 ```
 package taodbi